 Genesee Herzberg, PsyD received her doctorate in Clinical Psychology from the California Institute of Integral Studies, where she wrote her dissertation on the phenomenology and sequelae of MDMA-assisted therapy.
 She trained in MDMA-assisted therapy for PTSD with the Multidisciplinary Association for Psychedelic Studies (MAPS) and in ketamine-assisted therapy with the KRIYA Institute.
 Dr. Herzberg is co-founder and Clinical Director of Sage Integrative Health, a holistic health and ketamine clinic in Berkeley, CA that offers psychedelic-assisted therapies as they become legal from a holistic, trauma-informed, and relational perspective.
 Dr. Herzberg offers individual and couple therapy, ketamine-assisted therapy, and psychedelic integration with a specialization in developmental trauma.
 Her approach is depth-oriented, relational, somatic, and mindfulness-based, with a social justice lens.
 Dr. Herzberg also works as a co-investigator and therapist for MAPS’ MDMA for PTSD research trials.

 Sylver Quevedo, MD has been in continuous practice of medicine for 40 years and practices nephrology, family, internal, and integrative medicine.
-He is the Co-Founder and Medical Director at Polaris Insight Center and serves as Assistant Professor at Stanford and the University of California, San Francisco.
+He is the Co-Founder and Medical Director at Polaris Insight Center and serves as an Assistant Professor at Stanford and the University of California, San Francisco.
 He has played pivotal roles in several global health projects, including planning and development of a medical and nursing school in Africa.
 Dr. Quevedo is trained in MDMA-assisted psychotherapy and has worked as a therapist on MDMA phase 2 and phase 3 trials.

 Get familiar with Evan, Genesee and Sylver here in this video.